ipld/ipld/docs/schemas/using/authoring-guide.md

 Note again that the Int values are quoted in the field representation parens, they will be interpreted and validated as integers when parsing as the context of an `int` representation strategy makes this clear.

-More details about these representation strategies can be found in [Representations of IPLD Schema Kinds](../../representations/).
+More details can be found in the feature detail pages about [Representations Strategies](/docs/schemas/features/representation-strategies/).

 ## Unions